-Applicants are invited to apply for Full and Partial Scholarships funded by Geneva Academy of International Humanitarian Law and Human Rights to pursue LLM in International Humanitarian Law and Human Rights (LLM) and Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ).
-These scholarships are open for international applicants on the basis of competition.
+Applicants are invited to apply for Full and partial awards funded by Geneva Academy of International Humanitarian Law and Human Rights to pursue LLM in International Humanitarian Law and Human Rights (LLM) and Master of Advanced Studies in Transitional Justice, Human Rights and the Rule of Law (MTJ).
+These opportunities are open for international applicants on the basis of competition.

-The aim of the scholarships is to support students who are unable to secure the funding required to cover tuition fees and/or the cost of living in Geneva.
+The aim of The grants is to support students who are unable to secure the funding required to cover tuition fees and/or the cost of living in Geneva.

 The Geneva Academy of International Humanitarian Law and Human Rights is a joint centre of the University Of Geneva and The Graduate Institute of International and Development Studies.
 The academy provides postgraduate education, conducts academic legal research and policy studies, and organizes training courses and expert meeting son branches of international law that relate to situations of armed conflict, protracted violence, and protection of human rights.